| Picturing the Human (Body and Soul):A Reading of Blade Runner

 further the presence of the camera as mediator between the viewer and

+the events viewed.
 The character who is presented as obsessively viewing and reviewing this

 film-within-the-film is Deckard; and when this fact is taken together